storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 ## Access Grant

-Storj DCS uses hierarchically deterministic Access Grants as an access management layer for objects.
+Storj uses hierarchically deterministic Access Grants as an access management layer for objects.
 An Access Grant is a security envelope that contains a satellite address, a restricted API Key, and a restricted path component prefix-based encryption key—everything an application needs to locate an object on the network, access that object, and decrypt it.
 The key benefit of this approach is that these Access Grants and any associated restrictions can be entirely managed client-side, without a central Access Control List or other server-side mechanism involved in the access management process.
 We call this delegated authorization.

 The most important thing to understand about Access Grants is, even though an Access Grant contains a serialized encryption key encapsulated in the Access Grant, that encryption key is NEVER passed to a Satellite.
-Storj DCS Uplink clients separate the API Key from the Access Grant and only pass the API Key to Satellites.
+Storj Uplink clients separate the API Key from the Access Grant and only pass the API Key to Satellites.
 That way, a Satellite can receive an access request, evaluate the validity of the API Key associated with that request, and respond with the metadata needed to retrieve the pieces of the object associated with that request without having any ability to decrypt the underlying data or metadata or have any information about the context of the user or application making the request.

-The result is that the Storj DCS service allows you to create more private and secure applications.
+The result is that the Storj service allows you to create more private and secure applications.
 Below is a brief description of the three components within an Access Grant:

 ### Satellite Address